Master's DegreesMaster of EngineeringMaster of Engineering ManagementMaster of ScienceAdmissions

 CONTACT: Catharine Lamm

-Last week, at the New Hampshire Motor Speedway, 26 teams (out of 30 registered) gathered to compete in the 4th annual Formula Hybrid International Competition.
-Founded and run by Thayer School of Engineering at Dartmouth, the competition features high-performance hybrid race cars built by teams of undergraduate and graduate engineering students.
+Dartmouth's 5th annual Formula Hybrid Competition took place last week at the New Hampshire Motor Speedway with 25 teams (out of 33 registered) competing.
+Founded and run by Thayer School of Engineering at Dartmouth, the competition features high-performance hybrid and electric race cars built by teams of undergraduate and graduate engineering students.

 Day one of the competition was devoted to electrical and mechanical technical inspections which continued into day two, overlapping with the design and marketing presentation events.
 Day three featured the acceleration runs, the autocross competition, and the design finals.
 And day four held the endurance event followed by the awards ceremony.